Electrical Homeowner Permits

 Your appropriate payment

-Note: Homeowners will have the ability to pull a homeowner's electrical installation permit soon on online services.
+Note: Homeowners will soon have the ability to pull a homeowner's electrical installation permit on our online services.
 In the meantime, you can connect with us at 1 866 566 7233 for support.

 Occupational Health and Safety (OHS) Hazard Identification Checklist